 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Andy Warhol Museum was established in 1994 and is among Pittsburgh's four Carnegie Museums.
-The museum has the artists' work, performance art, special exhibits, and movie screenings.
-It is the perfect place to place to learn about this iconic artist.
-Weekly Good Fridays programming provides a more relaxed museum experience, with a restaurant, half-price admission, and many unique programming.
-The museum contains Warhol's most extensive collection of paintings and archival materials.
+Andy Warhol Museum is a renowned museum in Pittsburgh, PA.
+The Museum is among Pittsburgh's four Carnegie Museums.
+The Museum has the artists' work, performance art, special exhibits, and movie screenings.
+Their mission is to inspire and engage through Warhol’s life, legacy, and art.
+The museum is the perfect place to learn about this iconic artist.
+The Museum contains Warhol's most extensive collection of paintings and archival materials.
 Andy Warhol Museum is one of the most comprehensive collections of single artists.
-It also provides group admission rates and seminars, and one-of-a-kind guided group tours.
-Gallery Talks allow tourists to explore various topics like the creative activities of Warhol and more.
-Andy Warhol Museum affords free entry for children (0-2) and members.
-It also provides discounts to visitors.
+Andy Warhol Museum also provides group admission rates, seminars, and one-of-a-kind guided group tours.
+Gallery Talks allow tourists to explore various topics, such as Warhol's creative activities.
+Experience a more relaxed museum visit with half-price admission, a restaurant, and unique programs during the weekly Good Fridays programming.

 Specialty: